dplassgit/ssl-compilers/README.md

 ## Development history

 I built the Python version first.
-It's also the smallest, at only about 400 lines.
+It's also the smallest, at only about 500 lines.

 Then I built the Java version, including some JUnit tests.
-I have the most recent experience with Java (including the d2lang compiler).
+I have the most experience with Java (including the d2lang compiler).

 C++ was a challenge, because I hadn't written any in a long time (like, 25 years).